 This course provides students with the skills to achieve mastery of algebraic terminology and applications including, but not limited to real number operations, variables, polynomials, integer exponents, graphs, factoring, quadratic equations, inequalities, and reciprocal functions.
-Prerequisite: None psychological principles of adjustment, emotional functioning, effective relations, and personal happiness are discussed in order to experience greater interpersonal integrity and self-esteem.
-Prerequisite: None

 GE208 Growth and Development.
 2.0 Semester Credits